 Crankbaits are among the favorite baits of professional tournament fishermen because they act as "bird dogs" in their search for bass.
-One of the greatest advantages of using crankbaits for bass (especially the deep-diving type) is the vast amount of water you can cover, especially when bass are using a depth of 10 to 20 feet.
-Crankbaits have a built-in action designed to function when the fisherman merely retrieves the lure steadily, or "cranks" it in.
+One of the most significant advantages of using crankbaits for bass (especially the deep-diving type) is the vast amount of water you can cover, mainly when bass use a depth of 10 to 20 feet.
+Crankbaits have a built-in action designed to function when the fisherman retrieves the lure steadily or "cranks" it in.
 They have protruding "lips" that cause them to dive beneath the surface when retrieved.

-Use a light- to medium-action 6 1/2- to 7 -foot rod when crankbait fishing.
-Softer rods will allow the bass to inhale the lure, resulting in more hooked fish and longer rods allow longer casts and better hooksets.
-For best lure action and speed, use a reel with a gear ratio of 4:1 to 5:1.
+Use a light- to medium-action 7- to 7 1/2-foot rod when crankbait fishing.
+Softer rods will allow the bass to inhale the lure, resulting in more hooked fish, and longer rods allow longer casts and better hooksets.
+For best lure action and speed, use a reel with a gear ratio of 5.3:1 to 6.5:1.

 Crankbaits are reaction baits - bass don't hit it because they are fooled.
-They hit it because something is getting away from them.
+Instead, they hit it because something is getting away from them.

-The depth at which your crankbait will run depends on many factors, including line size, lure design and speed of retrieve.
-In general, crankbaits run deeper when fished more slowly on lighter line with longer casts.
-Crankbaits with longer bills run deeper and have a wider wobble than lures with small bills.
-For better depth control, use a lighter weight line, but not too light, at least 10 pound test or better.
+The depth at which your crankbait will run depends on many factors, including line size, lure design, and retrieve speed.
+Crankbaits generally run deeper when fished more slowly on lighter line with longer casts.
+Crankbaits with longer bills run deeper and wobble wider than lures with small bills.
+Use a lighter weight line for better depth control, but not too light, at least 10-pound test or better.
 A high stretch line is preferred because the bass will be less likely to throw the small treble hooks.
 Vary the depth of the bait by the height of your rod tip and speed of retrieve.

 How and Where to Fish Crankbaits For Bass

-Notice that crankbaits tend to work best around "solid edges" or places where wood or rocks occur.
-They are not well-suited to grass, moss or weeds, although many fishermen do well by cranking them along weed edges or over the tops of submerged weedbeds.
-Crankbaits work best as a contact lure: bump them against the bottom, knock them off stumps, etc. This will cause the bait to stop and then dart erratically, causing a reaction strike.
-To help eliminate hang-ups in heavy cover areas, use a crankbait with a wide lip.
-Also, your line will touch the structure before your bait so you will feel a slight pressure.
+Notice that crankbaits work best around "solid edges" or where wood or rocks occur.
+They are not well-suited to grass, moss, or weeds, although many fishermen do well by cranking them along weed edges or over the tops of submerged weed beds.
+Crankbaits work best as a contact lure: bump them against the bottom, knock them off stumps, etc. This will cause the bait to stop and dart erratically, causing a reaction strike.
+Use a crankbait with a wide lip to help eliminate hang-ups in heavy cover areas.
+Also, your line will touch the structure before your bait so that you will feel a slight pressure.
 This tells you to slow down.
 If they slap the bait, change something (color, size, retrieve, etc.).
 Smallmouth will slap baits a lot.

 Try these retrieves:

 For bass fishing, it's best to stick to basic colors.
 Crankbaits for bass should match in a general way the most dominant forage in the lake.
-Thus, popular crankbait colors that should be included in your tacklebox include: silver and black(shad), green and silver (Tennessee shad), chrome (open water baitfish), orange and brown(crawfish), etc. If golden shiners occur in your waters, "match the hatch" by using gold crankbaits.
+Thus, popular crankbait colors that should be included in your tacklebox include silver and black(shad), green and silver (Tennessee shad), chrome (open water baitfish), orange and brown(crawfish), etc. If golden shiners occur in your waters, "match the hatch" using gold crankbaits.
 Fluorescent colors are effective on crankbaits in many conditions.
-A popular combination is fluorescent green(chartreuse)/black spots/orange belly in stained water and/or cloudy days.
+A popular combination is a fluorescent green(chartreuse)/black spots/orange belly in stained water and cloudy days.
 Red works well around grass beds in clear and stained water.
-But always keep in mind that 80 percent of the strikes you get are due to your retrieve, not color.
+But remember that 80 percent of the strikes you get are due to your retrieve, not color.

 - For best fish appeal, use an erratic retrieve.

-- If the lure runs to the right, bend the line pull to the left, and vise-versa.
+- If the lure runs to the right, bend the line pull to the left, and vice-versa.

-- Don't jerk hard for the hookset, just reel faster - the small treble hooks can rip out on a strong hookset.
+- Don't jerk hard for the hookset.
+Instead, reel faster - the small treble hooks can rip out on a solid hookset.

-- Hook sharpness is especially important with crankbaits.
-Many professional anglersreplace the standard hooks with extra-sharp, strong hooks.
+- Hook sharpness is critical with crankbaits.
+As a result, many professional anglers replace the standard hooks with extra-sharp, strong hooks.

-- While lures with built-in rattles make more noise, remember that underwater, sound lacks direction-it appears to come from everywhere.
-Bass are as likely to strike a crankbait for its appearance as its sound.
+- While lures with built-in rattles make more noise, remember that underwater, the sound lacks direction and appears to come from everywhere.
+Bass are as likely to strike a crankbait for their appearance as their sound.

 - In the early Spring, use large crankbaits.
-Switch to smaller baits after the spawn and progressively use larger ones as the season goes on.
+Switch to smaller baits after the spawn and progressively use larger ones as the season progresses.

-- Loosen the drag on your reel as the bass gets closer to the boat.
+- Loosen the drag on your reel as the bass approaches the boat.

 - Concentrate on speed and depth control.

-- Try fishing around ditches where a nice spring or summer's rain is washing into the main source of water.
-Fish around the muddy water, and sometimes through it.
-Select a crankbait that makes a lot of noise and has good bright color.
+- Try fishing around ditches where a nice spring or summer rain is washing into the main source of water.
+Fish around the muddy water and sometimes through it.
+Select a crankbait that makes a lot of noise and has a bright color.
 Dark colors like Baby bass will also work.
 This technique helped me land my 7 lb.
-12 oz. largemouth and many others. -- Daniel Langton
+12 oz. largemouth and many others.

 - If you are fishing stained water and see a big black spot by the shore or in a little deeper water, it's two things: a stump and a giant bass!
-Cast five feet beyond it and then reel the crankbait (a shallow running one works best or however deep the stump is, match the bait with the depth of it) so that it will deflect or hit the stump.
-The bass will inhale the bait. -- C.J.( jr. pro champ)
+Cast five feet beyond it and then reel the crankbait (a shallow running one works best, or however deep the stump is, match the bait with the depth of it) so that it will deflect or hit the stump.
+The bass will inhale the bait.